-Around the year 1919, European radicals thought they had worked out how to change the world: the Russian and Irish revolutions at different ends of the continent, the Ghadar uprising in India and the diaspora and the Egyptian revolution, the collapse of the German, Austro-Hungarian, Russian, and Turkish empires, the development of parliamentary nation states as the "new normal" and a wave of uprisings and general strikes from Seattle to Hungary seemed to mark the coming to maturity of earlier movements and struggles - not least Italy's "two red years" in which peasants seized the land and workers occupied their factories.
+Around the year 1919, European radicals thought they had worked out how to change the world: the Russian and Irish revolutions at different ends of the continent, the Ghadar uprising in India and the diaspora and the Egyptian revolution,

 Just a few years later, Mussolini's dictatorship was firmly in power and fascism was on the rise across Europe; Stalinism had taken hold of the new Soviet Union and the gender and cultural experimentation of earlier decades was coming under extreme pressure even before the 1929 economic crash.
 In a series of fascist jails, one of the key activists of Italy's "two red years" started to devote his energy to understanding what had happened.
 How had all the energy and courage, and the ideas that seemed so convincing at the time, been defeated - and what could make a difference next time?